Chocolate Zucchini Bread

 • Preheat the oven to 350°F and lightly spray two 8x4” loaf pans with nonstick spray.

-• In a medium bowl, whisk together the all-purpose and whole wheat flours, the cocoa powder, baking powder, baking soda, salt, cinnamon, and nutmeg.
+• In a medium bowl, whisk together the flour, cocoa powder, baking powder, baking soda, salt, cinnamon, and nutmeg.

-• In a large bowl, whisk together the eggs, almond milk, coconut oil, maple syrup, and vanilla.
+• In a large bowl, whisk together the eggs, vegetable oil, sugar, and vanilla.
 Stir in the zucchini.
 Add the dry ingredients to the wet ingredients and stir until just combined.
+The batter will be fairly thick—that's ok.
 Don’t overmix.
 Fold in the chocolate chips.

-• Pour the batter into the prepared loaf pans.
-Sprinkle with more chocolate chips and bake for 50 to 60 minutes, or until a toothpick inserted into the center comes out clean and the tops spring back to the touch.
+• Evenly divide the batter between the prepared loaf pans and use a spatula to smooth the top.
+Sprinkle with more chocolate chips and bake for 40 to 60 minutes, or until a toothpick inserted into the center comes out clean and the tops spring back to the touch.
 Remove from the oven and allow to cool completely.

 Leave a comment: